 |Molecular and Cellular Biologists||8.0%||$79,590|

 Who Is Getting a Bachelor’s Degree in Biotechnology?

 At the countrywide level, the racial-ethnic distribution of biotech majors is as follows:

 |Hispanic or Latino||185|

-Biotech appeals to people across the globe.
+Students from other countries are interested in Biotech, too.
 About 5.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Biotechnology Majors Make?